A Word on Dental Insurance

 What is Insurance?

 The purpose of insurance is to protect you from catastrophic loss.
 You buy home insurance in case your house burns down.
 You buy medical insurance in case you have to be hospitalized.
 Do you need insurance to pay a $1500 dental bill?
 Its not insurance it is a benefit.
 This so called insurance is of more benefit to the insurance company than the actual patients.
 It distorts the patients perceptions of how to treat their problems.
-It complicates the treatment plan because we now have a third party advising the patients on what is covered.
+It complicates the treatment plan because we now have a third party advising the patients on what is covered and the kind of treatment they must have for the insurance company to pay.
 A common situation is we decide a patient needs to be reevaluated for periodontal disease in 3 months but the insurance company will only pay if they are seen in 6 months.
 Sometimes the patient will forgo the appointment because the insurance company refused to pay.
 Another example is we recommend a crown and the insurance determines they will only pay for an amalgam.
 The patient gets confused and thinks the dentist is recommending unnecessary work.
 The insurance company is dictating treatment without ever having seen the patient.
 The insurance companies are not interested in your dental health.
 They are only interested in paying out as little money as possible.
 Our goal is to protect your teeth and keep you out of dental trouble.

 How Every Patient Should Think About Insurance